 Sleep issues can even induce addictive behaviors because, without proper rest, someone is likely to look for substances to keep them energized.

-But getting a good night’s sleep isn’t as easy as getting your body into bed at the proper time.
-Sleep disorders are one of the most common yet also most frequently overlooked health problems.
+Getting a good night’s sleep isn’t as easy as getting your body into bed at the proper time.
+Sleep disorders are one of the most common yet most frequently overlooked health problems.
 Questions about sleep are rarely asked by physicians.
-And yet the neglect to identify sleep problems not only precludes treatment and even diagnosis, but precludes the possibility of preventing other downstream health consequences.
+And yet, failing to recognize sleep issues not only hinders treatment and diagnoses, it also eliminates the chance of preventing subsequent health complications.

-There are myriad factors that impact someone’s ability to fall asleep at night, and to stay asleep for enough hours that they’re reaping the benefits of this physiological state of rest.
+There are myriad factors that impact someone’s ability to fall asleep at night, and to stay asleep for the hours required to reap the benefits of this physiological state of rest.

-This means that the inability to catch those nightly zzzzzs most likely isn’t a melatonin deficiency!
+This means that the inability to catch those nightly Zs most likely isn’t a melatonin deficiency!

 Sleep Assessment Tool

-To help you decode this all-important pillar (for yourself and your clients!)
+To help you decode this all-important pillar of health (for yourself and your clients!)
 I’m giving you the Sleep Assessment that I created for my own clinic.
-Just click the image below to download one for yourself (and feel free to print it out and use it with your clients.)
+Click the image below to download, and feel free to print it out and use it with your clients.

 We use this with our clients every day, even the ones who’ve been everywhere and tried everything.
 In fact, it’s sometimes those clients who’ve already seen the top doctors and been to practitioners of all sorts that find the most relief in this Non-Negotiable Trifecta.

-Slow down, start with these basics (with an understanding of the physiological implications of each thing you track), and make sure you get your own zzzzzzs to keep you on top of your game!
+Slow down, start with these basics (with an understanding of the physiological implications of each thing you track), and make sure to catch your own Zs to keep you on top of your game!